 - Provide highly positive, memorable experiences and rich opportunities for high quality learning.

 - Empower pupils with the necessary skills and abilities to play a full and inclusive role within society, consistent and comfortable with their beliefs and principles.

-For more information about our curriculum, please contact firstname.lastname@example.org or contact the relevant subject leader in the curriculum booklet via the link below.
+For more information about our curriculum, please contact firstname.lastname@example.org or contact the relevant subject leader.

 Careers guidance is also a critical part of the curriculum across all key stages, but even more so in key stage 4, as we prepare students for the next step along their journey as life-long learners.